-Kid Friendly Activities in Cumberland Valley**

->

-> In the warmer months, splish ‘n splash in Laurel or Fuller Lake at Pine Grove Furnace State Park.
+In the warmer months, splish ‘n splash in Laurel or Fuller Lake at Pine Grove Furnace State Park.
 Make sure you bring beach pails and shovels so the kids can build sandcastles.
 On Saturday afternoons, explore a little piece of the Savannah Desert in Cumberland Valley at the Oakes Museum of Natural History.
 Your little one will be fascinated with the towering Smithsonian-quality African and North American mammals collection.

->

-> While you are staying in Cumberland Valley you should definitely take a couple day trips that are less than 30 minutes away.
+While you are staying in Cumberland Valley you should definitely take a few day trips to locations that are less than 30 minutes away.
 For an engaging, irresistible invitation to explore and discover, visit Whitaker Center for Science and the Arts.
 The special KidsPlace for kids 5 and under is a kids-sized cityscape full of hands-on activities awaiting creative imaginations, crawling and climbing explorers and curious little minds.
 This is only one of many interactive exhibits.
 All ages will find excitement and be fascinated with what they learn.

->

-> If you've never been on a river cruise, now is the time.
+If you've never been on a river cruise, now is the time.
 The Pride of the Susquehanna, an authentic stern-driven paddle wheeler, offers 45-minute rides on the Susquehanna River.
 Your family will enjoy the best view of the Harrisburg skyline on one side and the beautiful Cumberland Valley on the other.
 Kids 3 and under are free.
 They also have a snack bar on board.

->

-> Things to Do
+Things to Do